 • People with certain medical conditions

 Individuals with autoimmune diseases or cardiovascular problems should be very careful.
-Although HiFu is offered as a non-invasive method, some health conditions require further investigation and consultation with a specialist before choosing this procedure.
+Although HIFU is offered as a non-invasive method, some health conditions require further investigation and consultation with a specialist before choosing this procedure.

 • Young women with no visible signs of aging

-Many advertisements present HiFu procedures as suitable for all ages, but this is not the case.
+Many advertisements present HIFU procedures as suitable for all ages, but this is not the case.
 Unjustified application can lead to costs and risks without visible results.

-Possible long-term effects of HiFu procedures
+Possible long-term effects of HIFU procedures

 • Depletion of collagen reproduction resources